gotham13/superCodingBot/README.md

 * first of all go to deployments and select the latest deployment
 * downscale the no of pods to 0 and wait for it to happen
 *  **IMPORTANT** go to deployment configuration and detach the storage.
-A deployment will start let it finish
+A deployment will start, let it finish
 * Go to builds, select name and click on start build
+* After finishing build a deployment will start, let it finish
+* Go back to deployment configuration and add storage with same mount poin as previous and wait for a new deployment
-* After building and deployment finishes, go to deployments.
+* After deployment finishes, go to deployments.
 Select latest and scale the pod to 1.

 * **YOU CAN REMOVE YOUR GITHUB REPOSITORY BUT MAKE SURE TO RECREATE IT WHEN REBUILDING YOUR PROJECT**